top of page

 0257eba5-3089-4283-88b7-6255fbb3e87b.JPG

-Mauro Bailo, Italy
+Mauro Bailo, IT

 After birding (it seems eons ago) Yemen, where I saw only a few of the Arabian endemics, the only way of ticking the rest of them was a birding tour to Saudi Arabia.
 When I found Greg's website I knew that the right time had come.
 Even if Greg couldn't lead us in person, his remote leadership through detailed GPS of the birding spots, info about hotels (it's very hard to reserve a hotel via internet since most of the listings are written in Arabic!), transit times and local contacts helped us in optimizing our birding and proved to be the key of our tour success.